- A four-course program (three credits per course): Two required courses and two elective courses

 Raytheon Lectureship in Business Ethics

-Presented by the Center for Business Ethics at Bentley University with the generous support of the Raytheon Company.
-The center is a partner in the Bentley Alliance for Ethics and Social Responsibility.
+Presented by the W. Michael Hoffman Center for Business Ethics at Bentley University with the generous support of the Raytheon Company.
+The Hoffman Center is a partner in the Bentley Alliance for Ethics and Social Responsibility.